Tommy Edman Player Props: Cardinals vs. Nationals

 - The pitching staff for the Nationals has a collective 7.6 K/9, the second-worst in the league.

-- The Nationals' 4.63 team ERA ranks 24th across all MLB pitching staffs.
+- The Nationals' 4.68 team ERA ranks 26th among all MLB pitching staffs.

-- Nationals pitchers combine to give up 93 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Nationals pitchers combine to surrender 95 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Gray (4-5) takes the mound for the Nationals in his 15th start of the season.
-He's put together a 3.19 ERA in 79 2/3 innings pitched, with 66 strikeouts.
+- The Nationals will send Gore (3-5) to the mound to make his 15th start of the season.
+He is 3-5 with a 3.74 ERA and 87 strikeouts through 74 2/3 innings pitched.

-- The right-hander's last appearance was on Thursday against the Houston Astros, when he threw seven innings, surrendering four earned runs while allowing six hits.
+- In his most recent time out on Friday against the Houston Astros, the left-hander went 5 2/3 scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.